 Where is Kaiser Permanente available?

 Kaiser Permanente may only operate in a few states.
 However, it's still considered a major insurance company because of the significant market share it has in those areas.
-According to enrollment data, Kaiser is one of the top three largest individual health insurance providers in each location where it operates.
+According to enrollment data, Kaiser is one of the top three largest individual health insurance providers in each state or region where it operates.

 Health insurance plan options

-Kaiser Permanente offers health insurance for all categories of consumers.
-That includes individual/family, Medicare, Medicaid and group health insurance.
+Kaiser Permanente offers multiple types of health insurance, including individual plans, family plans, Medicare, Medicaid and group health insurance.

-Most Kaiser insurance plans are health maintenance organization (HMO) plans, and this type of health insurance only covers in-network care and generally has cheaper monthly costs.
+Most Kaiser insurance plans are HMO (health maintenance organization) plans, and this type of health insurance only covers in-network care and generally has cheaper monthly costs.
 This means your medical benefits are limited to Kaiser's 700 medical offices and 39 hospitals.
 You're also required to select a primary care physician who can refer you to specialists as needed.

 A key concern for those with ongoing health conditions is that this integration between insurance and health care limits your access to specialists who are not affiliated with Kaiser.
-Keep in mind that Kaiser may have similar providers who are also well-rated.
+Keep in mind that Kaiser may have similar providers.